-As uncomfortable as this subject is it is a reality and one that is struggled with quietly in the corner of the room.
+As uncomfortable as this subject is, it is a reality and an option for some as they struggle with the idea quietly in the corner of the room.
 A few months back I posted this very subject as a topic for discussion in a chronic illness support group.
 My boldness made some people quite uncomfortable due to the fact that I wanted to talk about suicide.
 I’m tired that as a society we only speak of the act of suicide once someone kills themselves rather than discuss how painful it is for not just your children and your immediate family, but it affects your friends, your co-workers, your community, and anyone who has been lucky enough to truly know you… to survive your intentional death.

 Do not misunderstand, I wasn’t making a threat about plotting my own demise or even offhandedly commenting that I was thinking about it.
 I wanted to do what no one does and that is talk about suicide before the fact and not after they killed themselves.
 I’m also tired of not talking about our feelings and emotions I am tired of people not being real.
 We live in a time and a society that “Hello, How are you today.” … is missing the question mark.
 To pun a phrase – we are missing the mark.
 I awoke to the attached screenshot of a message on my desktop this morning.
 Let me just say this is what uncomfortable looks like.

 I can hear it now.
 Oh, my!
 How could you post this?!?!?
 All I can say to that is… Seriously?
 You’ve got to be kidding.
 This is one of the very reasons suicides occur because we aren’t talking about it or anything else of any substance and we sure as hell aren’t talking about the fact we hurt either physically or emotionally.
 I’m not a doctor, I’m not a psychologist, I’m just a person who’s been around the block one too many times and still looks decent for the highway miles.